khadija-Aarty/CSE303_PROJECT/README.md

 # Sales & Customer Satisfaction — Exploratory Data Analysis

-An end-to-end exploratory data analysis (EDA) project on a sales and customer satisfaction dataset, built for **CSE303: Statistics for Data Science**.
-The analysis compares a **Control** group against a **Treatment** group to understand how an intervention affected sales and customer satisfaction.
+An end-to-end data analysis project on sales and customer satisfaction data, developed for **CSE303: Statistics for Data Science**.
+The project explores data distributions, descriptive statistics, missing values, correlations, and relationships between variables, with a comparative analysis of **Control** and **Treatment** groups to understand changes in sales and customer satisfaction.

 ## What this project does